The 9 Best Ways to Earn Delta SkyMiles in 2019

 American Express has its own suite of credit cards that earn Membership Rewards points.
 But you can transfer these points from Amex directly to your Delta SkyMiles account on a 1:1 basis.
 And thanks to some lucrative bonuses and excellent bonus categories, you can earn even more SkyMiles than with one of Delta’s co-branded cards.

-Our absolute favorite is the American Express Platinum card.
+Our absolute favorite is the Platinum Card from American Express.
 It starts with a standard, 60,000-point welcome bonus after spending $5,000 in three months.
 But be sure to check and see if you qualify for a 100,000-point bonus.

 One of the best features of this card is that it earns an unbeatable 5x points on all airfare purchased directly through airlines or at amextravel.com.
 So if you buy a $500 ticket at Delta.com, you’d earn 2,500 Membership Rewards that you could transfer to your Delta account.
 Compare that to the 1,000 bonus SkyMiles you’d get by purchasing with a co-branded Delta card, and it’s a no brainer.
 That’s part of the reason why we recommend the Platinum card to Delta flyers.

 This card carries a hefty fee, at $550 annually.
-But with that comes an incredible suite of perks like $200 in travel credits, $200 toward free Uber rides, airport lounge access, free Global Entry or PreCheck, and more.
+But with that comes an incredible suite of perks like $200 in travel credits, up to $200 toward free Uber rides, airport lounge access, up to a $100 credit for Global Entry or PreCheck, and more.
 Those benefits can easily outweigh the annual fee.

-Click Here to learn more about the American Express Platinum card.
+Click Here to learn more about the Platinum card from American Express.

 The recently revamped American Express Gold card is another strong option.
 The card is currently offering a 35,000-point welcome bonus after spending $2,000 within three months.
-You’ll also earn 4x points on dining and supermarkets – the highest bonus on the market – and 3x points on airfare booked directly with airlines or through amextravel.com.
+You’ll also earn 4x points at US restuarants and US supermarkets (up to $25,000 each year, then 1x) – the highest bonus on the market – and 3x points on airfare booked directly with airlines or through amextravel.com.
 This card has an annual fee of $250, which we feel is worth it.

-Click Here to learn more about Amex Gold Card.
+Click Here to learn more about American Express Gold Card.